Current stage: Preliminary Injunction

 September 25, 2025

-Key EventThe court entered an endorsed order granting plaintiffs' unopposed motion to certify additional class counsel.
+Key EventThe court entered an endorsed order granting the plaintiffs' unopposed motion to certify additional class counsel.
+The order grants the relief requested in Docket No. 177.

 September 24, 2025